 Hemp oil alone, when left unrefined, is considered “nature’s most perfectly balanced oil.”
 Its rich contents provide a wealth of benefits to the human body.
 Some of these include:

-• Massive supplies of vitamin A and E
+• Massive supplies of vitamins A and E.

-• There is a list of essential minerals such as magnesium, potassium, calcium, sulfur, iron, and zinc
+• Essential minerals include magnesium, potassium, calcium, sulfur, iron, and zinc.

-While not a complete list of hemp oil’s benefits, this list does outline the array of potential benefits the plant harbors.
+While not a complete list of hemp oil’s benefits, we tried to outline the array of potential benefits the plant harbors.

 The benefits of hemp are not limited to the different ways you can ingest it.
-Real-world applications in tech industries are also seeing new and innovative applications of this fantastic plant.
+Hemp products are even finding their way into the tech world.
+Real-world applications in tech industries are seeing new and innovative applications of the fantastic plant.

 One of the biggest hurdles we face as the world advances is how best to provide energy to everything.
-And there is always demand for things like batteries and fuel cells.
-But unfortunately, one of the major drawbacks to modern battery production is the mass of hazardous and environmentally damaging leftovers from the production of batteries, and the trash left after they are used.
+There is always demand for things like batteries and fuel cells.
+Unfortunately, one of the major drawbacks to modern battery production is the mass of hazardous and environmentally damaging leftovers from the production of batteries and the trash left after use.

-Hemp batteries look to replace this destructive and wasteful practice with an eco-friendly, alternative platform.
-These batteries are not only better thanks to their much less damaging production, but the cost is 1/400th of current processes.
-This makes it a cheap alternative, which speeds up the adoption of its use.
+Hemp batteries aim to replace this destructive and wasteful practice with an eco-friendly alternative platform.
+These batteries are not only better thanks to their much less damaging production, but they cost 1/400th of current processes.
+This makes them a cheap alternative, which speeds up the adoption of their use.

 The icing on the cake for this entire venture is that hemp batteries also outperform current energy-storing technology making it the absolute best option by every feasible measure.
 In addition, the environmentally friendly aspect of its production extends to the users themselves.